Walkthroughs / Thrifty Business / Achievement Cleanup Guide

 Furniture achievementsDisplay shelves, racks, and tablesMore valid placement spots means faster sorting

-Decor-change progressFloors, wallpapers, and wall toppersThese changes count toward the decor achievement
+Decor-change progressFloors, wallpapers, and wall toppersThese are the decor changes named by the decor achievement

-Room progressUseful room space before style-only spendingExtra space makes bulky items less painful
+Room progressUseful room space before style-only spendingExtra space makes bulky items easier to manage

-Story or event progressRun a few normal open-shop days and schedule eventsSome milestones come from visitors, not just sorting
+Story or event progressRun a few normal open-shop days and host eventsSome milestones come from visitors, not only sorting

 Layout Plan for the Final Stretch